quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/miscellaneous-features.md

 ## Plug-Ins

-Quartz provides an interface (ISchedulerPlugin) for plugging-in additional functionality.
+Quartz provides an interface (`ISchedulerPlugin`) for plugging-in additional functionality.

-Plugins that ship with Quartz to provide various utililty capabilities can be found documented in the Quartz.Plugins namespace.
+Plugins that ship with Quartz to provide various utility capabilities can be found documented in the `Quartz.Plugins` namespace.
 They provide functionality such as auto-scheduling of jobs upon scheduler startup, logging a history of job and trigger events, and ensuring that the scheduler shuts down cleanly when the virtual machine exits.